michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0141.md

 - v: make oneself subject to; bring upon oneself; become liable to
 - v: receive a specified treatment (abstract)
 ### Family
-incur: incuring, incurred, incurrence, incurring, incurs, incursion+;incursion: incursions
+- incur: incuring, incurred, incurrence, incurring, incurs, incursion+
+- incursion: incursions
 ### Examples
 - But he incurred huge debts because of the failure of his airline.
 - Meanwhile, community colleges in Tacoma and Spokane that volunteered to test the system are incurring overtime costs trying to get it to work.